camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

   and IBM WebSphere downloads.
 These downloads do not include the application servers themselves.
 {{< /note >}}

-See [Installation Guide][installation-guide-full] for additional details.
+See the [Installation Guide][installation-guide-full] for additional details.

 ## Standalone Web Application Distribution